WoodhouseA/union_shop/README.md

 ### Main Features

-1.  **Home Page:** The landing page displays featured products and a hero section highlighting current sales.
+1.  **Home Page:** The landing page features an interactive carousel showcasing sales, collections, and services, followed by a grid of our products.
 2.  **Navigation:** Use the top navigation bar (desktop) or the hamburger menu (mobile) to navigate between Home, Collections, Sale, Print Shack, and About Us.
 3.  **Search:**
     *   Use the search bar in the navigation menu (desktop) or click the search icon (mobile).